abreis/swift-gissumo/doc/Statistics.md

   Prints the metrics used to compute the decision score when the WeightedProductModel decision algorithm is selected.

+* decisionDetailWPM (trigger)

+  Prints a detailed log of all RSU election decisions, complete with all coverage maps received, resulting local maps, etcetera, for the WeightedProductModel algorithm.

 * movingAverageWPM (interval)

   Prints an exponential moving average of past decisions' signal and saturation stats of the winning combination.